ZoltanCoccyx/erdos_2024_artportalen/README.md

 ### KPI

-- If we produce projection maps, rmse with actual map repartition considered as a 2d function?
+- If we produce projection maps, at least rmse with actual map repartition considered as a 2d function?
+(If we consider that we are producing density function for the proba of observation of a species, maybe something more fancy like cross entropy?).
-- Idem for period of presence and lattitudes.
+- Idem for period of presence and latitudes.
+- Idem for classifying species into positively impacted/negatively impacted/indifferent.

 ### Special difficulties: